United–Reform coalition Government of New Zealand: Defeat

 The government focussed primarily on getting New Zealand out of the depression by cutting government spending and thus balancing the national budget.
 It dealt with widespread unemployment by initiating relief work, which involved compelling the unemployed to work on a range of projects ranging from useful public works to pointless activity.
-The government was widely seen as heartless, encapsulated by the commonly believed but probably untrue story that Prime Minister George Forbes had told a delegation of unemployed men to go and eat grass.
-In the 1935 election, Labour won 46.1% of the popular vote, while the coalition won only 32.9%.
+The government was widely seen as heartless, encapsulated by the commonly believed but untrue story that in 1932 the Employment Minister Gordon Coates had told a delegation of unemployed men to go and eat grass.
+In the 1935 election, Labour won 46.1% of the popular vote, while the coalition, since May 1935 in the amalgamated form of the National Political Federation, won only 32.9%.
 However the result in terms of seats was much more overwhelming, with Labour winning 53 seats to the coalition's 16.
 A further eleven seats were won by minor parties and independents.
-Following their defeats, the Liberal and Reform parties merged to become the National Party.
+Following this defeat, the United and Reform parties merged in May 1936 to become the National Party.